Nine-Seven-Two (+972) Magazine

 |In their own words||"An independent, blog-based web magazine” that is “jointly owned by a group of journalists, bloggers and photographers whose goal is to provide fresh, original, on-the-ground reporting and analysis of events in Israel and Palestine.”|

 - Donors include: Heinrich Boell Stiftung (affiliated with Germany’s Green Party), Foundation for Middle East Peace (US), SIVMO (Netherlands), Rockefeller Brothers Fund, Moriah Fund.
-The NIF/Social Justice Fund provided funds in 2011-2 (See chart below.)
+The NIF/Social Justice Fund provided funds in 2011-2.
 The Boell Foundation explained funding for +972 Magazine as a form of “critical solidarity with Israel.”
 (See table below for further funding information.)

 - It is affiliated with a registered non-profit, 972 – Advancement of Citizen Journalism.